hearvox/Research/DataViz/Sharing-Charts.md

 </tr>
 <tr>
 <td><p><a href="http://www.perc.org/articles/clearing-smoke-wildfire-policy-economic-perspective">PERC</a></p>
-<p>Note: Should tables be images or text?
-Images are simpler to share but the text isn't selectable.
-Text is harder to share but can be selected (e.g., to copy-&-paste data).</td>
+<p>Q: Should tables be images or text?
+Images are simple to share but the text isn't selectable.
+Text is harder to share but can be selected (to copy-&-paste data).</td>
 <td>√</td>
 <td>√</td>
 <td></td>